Frequently Asked Questions

 In session – What to expect

-We tend to have between 7 and 12 people signing up to our courses.
-Beginners we cap at 8 so that you get the time and attention that a beginner needs.
+We tend to have between 7 and 12 musicians.
+Beginners we cap at 10 so that you get the time and attention that a beginner needs.

 After the session – what to expect